-Because you're reading this book, I'm assuming you already appreciate the value of establishing a workflow for optimizing your digital images.
-I also assume you aren't completely comfortable with the process you're currently using.
+Because you're reading this book, we're assuming you already appreciate the value of establishing a workflow for optimizing your digital images.
+We also assume you aren't completely comfortable with the process you're currently using or you are new to Elements 5.
 As you work your way through this book, that will change.

-As you start toward creating a workflow that works for you, I strongly recommend making duplicate copies of a couple favorite images that could use some work, and going through the process of experimenting with the adjustments that will form the foundation of your workflow.
+As you start toward creating a workflow that works for you, we strongly recommend making duplicate copies of a couple of favorite images that could use some work and going through the process of experimenting with the adjustments that will form the foundation of your workflow.
 Because they're just copies of your images, you don't have to worry about whether you produce a good final result, and you can focus on practicing the steps involved and figuring out what works best for you.

 Note: Although this chapter is about establishing a workflow for your images, you won't find details of a specific workflow here.
-That's because this entire book is about the workflow process, and by going through the book in its entirety, you'll learn what steps you need to include in your own workflow, and in what order you'll likely apply them.
+That's because this entire book is about the workflow process, and by going through the book in its entirety, you'll learn what steps you need to include in your own workflow and in what order you'll likely apply them.